bitwiseworks/python-os2/Doc/library/sqlite3.rst

    Registers a callable to convert a bytestring from the database into a custom Python type.
 The callable will be invoked for all database values that are of the type *typename*.
 Confer the parameter *detect_types* of the :func:`connect` function for how the type detection works.
-Note that the case of *typename* and the name of the type in your query must match!
+Note that *typename* and the name of the type in your query are matched in case-insensitive manner.

 .. function:: register_adapter(type, callable)